-Dental care is vital to the overall health of any animal.
+Dental care is vital to the overall health of any pet.
 Dental disease can lead to health issues with the heart, liver, and kidneys, and can affect the entire body through the bloodstream.
 In fact, 80 percent of dogs and 70 percent of cats over three years of age suffer from some form of dental disease, making it the most common pet health issue among our pet population.

 In spite of these disturbing facts, many pet owners are not aware of the importance of dental care to their pet’s health.
 There are a lot of different ways to improve your pet’s dental hygiene, including home brushing, dental chews, and regular inspection.

 If your pet has brown/yellow teeth, bad breath, or is having difficulty eating, these could all be signs of dental disease.
-However, a large majority of pets have dental disease long before we notice it as owners.
-Please call us at (256) 383-2626 today to learn more and schedule your pet’s dental cleaning.

 “I just wanted to let you and your awesome staff know just how much I appreciate the wonderful care you gave to little Sophie.